johnxu21/johnxu21.github.io/teaching/CS472/Timetable/Git_and_Github/msr.md

 - No credentials or unrelated files are committed.
 ```

-Replace the example name with your own name.
+Replace the "John Businge" with your own name.

 #### Protect Your GitHub Credentials